Germicidal UV-C Applications > Home/Residential UV-C Systems > Boil Water Advisories

 The Keys for Successful UV-C Disinfection

 In order to effectively disinfect your water, you’ll need a quality constructed system, the correct installation, consistent maintenance, and a properly-sized system for your water volume.
-Successful disinfection depends on unobstructed ultraviolet wavelengths through the water, and the appropriate dose of UV light needed in order to eradicate the particular organisms.
-For UV-C to virtually eliminate pathogens, the water must be clear and free of sediment.
+Successful disinfection depends on unobstructed ultraviolet wavelengths through the water, and the appropriate dose of UV light needed in order to inactivate the particular organisms.
+For UV-C to inactivate pathogens, the water must be clear and free of sediment.

 When selecting a UV-C water disinfection system for your home or business, consider your disinfection goals, proper evaluation of your water volume, and whether you want continuous or intermittent purification.
 Small purifiers can operate between 1 and 1,200 gallons per hour.
 Larger ones can provide 25,000 gallons per hour or more.
 Our UV Application Specialists can help you determine the proper system to keep your water safe at all times — including during Boil Water Advisories.